RaiDevX8/MovieS/README.md

 ## Note on TMDB API Access

 Please note that access to The Movie Database (TMDB) API may be restricted in certain regions, such as India.
 If you encounter issues accessing movie data or images, consider using a VPN service to bypass these restrictions.
-Visit the live site: [Charan Movies Website](https://charanmovies.netlify.app/)
+Visit the live site: [ Movies Website](https://charanmovies.netlify.app/)

 ## Overview